renzthegreat907/solid-practice/README.md

 _Notakto_ is Tic-Tac-Toe, but with only _one symbol_ shared by all players.
 The player who forms a complete row, column, or main diagonal _loses_.

-To keep the rules simple for multiple players, we will take the winner to be the player who took placed a symbol _right before_ a loser is first determined.
+To keep the rules simple for multiple players, we will take the winner to be the player who last placed a symbol when a loser is first determined.

 ### Pick15